 oh my gourd. #phillyfoodgirls . the time is ripe for picking pumpkins. join the fun at one or more of your local @papreferred member locations. #PAPreferred #PickPennsylvania #ad #sponsored . 📎: http://bit.ly/AAK_PAPreferred . . . . #pumpkinpicking #fallactivities #pumpkinpatch #pumpkinseason #thingstodoinphilly #malvern #malvernpa #chestercounty #chestercountypa #philly #philadelphia #phillypulse #sugartownstrawberries

-Although known for its strawberries, this Malvern market opens its pumpkin patch on Saturday, September 29.
+Although known for its strawberries, this Malvern market opens its pumpkin patch every year in late September.
 Families can pick their own pumpkins, as well as other fall decorations such as hay bales and corn stalks.
 The farm is open from 11 a.m. to 5 p.m., 7 days a week, and offers continuous hay rides out to the field and back on weekends through October 31.
 The farm also offers bonfires, twilight and evening hayrides, school tours and birthday parties, as well.
 650 Sugartown Rd., Malvern; (610) 647-0711.

 Where’s your favorite spot to pick PA pumpkins?
 Let us know on the PA Eats Facebook page!